basler/pylon-ros-camera/README.rst

 **Installation**
 ******

-Add our Ubuntu PPA for the pylon SDK:

-``sudo apt-add-repository ppa:grimm-5/ppa``

-``sudo apt-get update``
+The pylon_camera-pkg requires the pylonSDK to be installed on your system.

-After adding the aptitude repository you need to point rosdep to our rosdep configuration file by running the following commands:
+In order to build the package, you need to configure rosdep (i.e. the ROS command-line tool for checking and installing system dependencies for ROS packages) such that it knows how to resolve this dependency.
+This can be achived by executing the following commands:

 ``sudo sh -c 'echo "yaml https://raw.githubusercontent.com/magazino/pylon_camera/indigo-devel/rosdep/pylon_sdk.yaml" > /etc/ros/rosdep/sources.list.d/15-plyon_camera.list'``